3 arrested in Hong Kong, as a high-rise fire leaves at least 44 dead and 279 reported missing

 Chinese leader Xi Jinping on Wednesday expressed condolences to the firefighter who died and extended sympathies to the families of the victims, according to state broadcaster CCTV.
 He also urged efforts to minimize casualties and losses.

-John Lee, the city's chief executive, said the government will prioritize the disaster but halt public efforts for the Dec.
-7 elections for the Legislative Council.
+John Lee, the city's chief executive, said the government will prioritize the disaster and halt public efforts for the Dec.
+7 elections for the Legislative Council, the city's legislature.
 He didn't say if the elections could be delayed but said decisions would come “a few days later.”

-The fire at three of the buildings was “coming under control” shortly past midnight, according to the Fire Services Department.

 The housing complex consisted of eight buildings with almost 2,000 apartments housing about 4,800 residents, including many elderly people.
 It was built in the 1980s and had recently been undergoing a major renovation.